rain didn't stop play – hooray!

 BBC Radio Suffolk said: "We really appreciate everyone giving up their time to support us and Children In Need and to help raise £8000 – a brilliant sum."
 You can still listen to clips from the concert on BBC iPlayer: BBC Radio Suffolk.

-If you missed out on this choir from scratch, don't worry, Chris will be creating another one over six Tuesday evenings in January to perfom in Ipswich at the beginning of March.
+If you missed out on this choir from scratch, don't worry, Chris will be creating another one over six Tuesday evenings in January to perform in Ipswich at the beginning of March.
 Check out the Singing Safari details and/ or make sure you're on Chris's mailing list to be kept informed of other singing opportunities.

 singers needed for BBC Children in Need community choir